DarkFalc0n/figma-to-html/README.md

 ![](https://img.shields.io/badge/webpack-white?logo=webpack&style=for-the-badge)

 One click UI plugin for figma to download a given frame as a zipped file containing the index.html and styles.css.
-To use, make sure you select a frame in figma and then start the plugin.
+To use, make sure you select a frame in figma and then start the plugin from the right-click menu.
 In the UI that pops up, use the 'Download' button to download the zip.

 ---
 ### This plugin is at a developmental stage and only supports RectangleNode, EllipseNode and TextNode for now.